 - How many clicks to your website you get from each of the keywords (Clicks)

-Top searches are also important in getting familiar with the language your customers (and potential customers) use to find products like yours.
+Top searches are also important in getting familiar with the language of your customers (and potential customers) use to find products like yours.

 Impressions vs clicks and Click Through Rate (CTR)